portworx/px-docs/scheduler/mesosphere-dcos/install.md

 ---
 Portworx communicated with DCOS through either the Docker Volume Driver Interface (DVDI) or, directly through CSI.

-><br/>**NEW!**
-Getting Portworx up and running with Mesosphere/DCOS has never been easier.
-Portworx now provides an AWS CloudFormation Template that deploys a Portworx-ready cluster.

 # Install Portworx

 ## Install Mesosphere DCOS CLI or Apache Mesos